 - And even captured – and identified – key members of Hitler’s entourage by May 4th, who could provide eyewitness testimony to the Nazi leaders fate.

-These facts were concealed from the British agent in the soup of a thick ideological fog.
+These facts appeared concealed from the British agent in a thick ideological fog.

 Although, before Trevor Roper’s arrival in the city, the Soviet authorities had announced that Hitler was indeed dead.
 They would subsequently renege.
 Before admitting that the corpses of Hitler and wife Eva had indeed been identified.
 Shortly followed by accusations that Eva Hitler was hiding in the British sector of occupied Germany.